Solutions of the Sinh-Gordon Equation of Spectral Genus Two and constrained Willmore Tori I: The Isospectral Sets

+This shows that $J_f$ has full rank at rootless $\zeta$ and the assertion is proven.
 For transitivity, we first show that the vector fields~\eqref{LaxZeta} span the tangent space of $I(a)$ at rootless $\zeta$.
 In fact, the only matrix which commutes with a non-trivial traceless two-by-two matrix must be a multiple of the same matrix.
 Therefore, a linear combination of the vector fields~\eqref{LaxZeta} vanishes if and only if a real linear combination of $U(\zeta)$ and $V(\zeta)$ is the product of $\zeta$ with a meromorphic function $g(\lambda)$.
-Since $\gamma\ne0,$ the coefficients of $\lambda$ and $\lambda^{-1}$ in $U(\zeta)$ and $V(\zeta)$ are linear independent over $\mathbb{R}$, respectively.
+Since $\gamma\ne0,$ the coefficients of $\lambda$ and $\lambda^{-1}$ in $U(\zeta)$ and $V(\zeta)$ are linearly independent over $\mathbb{R}$, respectively.
 Besides a first order pole at $\lambda=0,$ all other poles of $g$ have to be roots of $\zeta$ and $\lambda^2g(\lambda)$ is bounded for $\lambda\to\infty$.
 Hence, for rootless $\zeta$ the map $g$ vanishes and the vector fields~\eqref{LaxZeta} span the tangent space of $I(a)$.
-Therefore, due to the implicit function theorem, the orbits of~\eqref{eq:group action} are open and closed in $I(a)$, in particular compact.
-Being continuous images of $\mathbb{R}^2,$ they are connected and consequently, the compact connected components of $I(a)$.\\

-We just proved that for all $\zeta\in I(a)$ the map $(x,y)\mapsto\phi(x,y)\zeta$ is an immersion onto a compact connected component of $I(a)$.
-Therefore it induces a diffeomorphism from $\mathbb{R}/\Gamma_{\zeta}$ (see~\eqref{eq:isotropy}) onto the compact connected component.
+By the implicit function theorem, for $a\in\mathcal{M}_2^1$ the orbits of~\eqref{eq:group action} are open and closed in $I(a)$, in particular compact.
+Being continuous images of $\mathbb{R}^2,$ they are connected and consequently, the compact connected components of $I(a)$.
+We just proved that for $a\in\mathcal{M}_2^1$ and for all $\zeta\in I(a)$ the map $(x,y)\mapsto\phi(x,y)\zeta$ is an immersion onto a compact connected component of $I(a)$.
+Therefore it induces a diffeomorphism from $\mathbb{R}^2/\Gamma_{\zeta}$ (see~\eqref{eq:isotropy}) onto this compact connected component.
 In particular, $\Gamma_{\zeta}$ is a two-dimensional lattice in $\mathbb{R}^2$ and the connected components of $I(a)$ are two-dimensional tori.
 Now we claim that the function